Cohen and Wolf, P.C.

 Mr. Susman’s practice emphasizes the representation of banks and other financial institutions in commercial lending transactions, including asset-based and real estate secured loans, and syndicated and club deals.
 He is actively involved in the representation of municipalities with respect to economic development and privatization projects, and bonding and other financing transactions.
 Mr. Susman also represents real estate developers, particularly with respect to financing and acquisition transactions.
 He advises business clients in matters concerning choice of entity and commercial loan transactions, asset and stock purchases and sales, and lease negotiations.
 Mr. Susman regularly advises individual clients with respect to a broad range of legal issues, including business formation and succession issues.

-Mr. Susman is listed in the Best Lawyers in America in the area of Real Estate Law and Banking and Finance Law (2010-2016), and received the prestigious AV Peer Review Rating from Martindale-Hubbell.
-The AV Preeminent rating is the highest such peer review rating available to any individual lawyer.
+Mr. Susman has been recognized in the area of Real Estate by Chambers USA - America's Leading Lawyers for Business (2017-2018).
+He is also listed in Best Lawyers® in the areas of Real Estate Law and Banking and Finance Law (2010-2019).
+Mr. Susman has received the prestigious AV Peer Review Rating from Martindale-Hubbell, the highest such peer review rating available to any individual lawyer.

 Mr. Susman serves on the board of directors and Executive Committee of New Haven’s Shubert Theater, and on the Executive Committees of both the Commercial Finance Section and the Commercial Law and Bankruptcy Section of the Connecticut Bar Association.
 In 2014, he was appointed to serve on the board of directors of both Easter Seals Goodwill Industries Rehabilitation Center, Inc. and WSHU Public Radio.
 He previously served on the boards of the New Haven Arts Council and the New Haven Ballet, and served as the Hamden representative to the Board of Directors of the South Central Connecticut Regional Economic Development Corporation.